Nick Cordero’s Wife Says Doctors Think He ‘Should Have Woken Up By Now’ Days After Amputation

 "As we are waiting for him to wake up, while he is still sleeping, they are slowly weaning off his body of assistance, which is just great news.
 Small little wins," Kloots added.

-Since Kloots, who gave birth to the couple's first child less than a year ago, is unable to be by Cordero's side through his treatment.
-So she spends time outside the Los Angeles hospital where he's currently recovering.
+Since Kloots, who gave birth to the couple's first child less than a year ago, is unable to be by Cordero's side through his treatment, she spends time outside the Los Angeles hospital where he's currently recovering.

 "At some point every day I go to @cedarssinai and stand outside the hospital," she recently shared on Instagram.
 "I talk to Nick, I pray, I play his song and I sing to him!
 It's the closest I can get to him on a daily basis."